Analysis | Barr’s reported interest in Michael Cohen is different: It centers on risks posed to Trump

 There are no more similar prosecutions, of course, than potentially prosecuting the candidate who knowingly participated in both payments.
 The statute of limitations for the violations expires after five years: in August and October of 2021.

-“I think SDNY had a strong case for the campaign finance violations against Cohen and to which he pleaded guilty,” Noble, the former FEC counsel, told The Post in an email Friday.
+“I think SDNY had a strong case for the campaign finance violations against Cohen and to which he pleaded guilty,” Noble told The Post in an email Friday.
 “He admitted that he arranged payments to prevent two woman from going public with their allegations of affairs with Trump for the express purpose of preventing those stories from damaging Trump’s campaign.
 He also said he did it with the approval of the campaign.”

 The accrued evidence, Noble said, formed “a solid basis for the charges that [Cohen] made an excessive campaign contribution and arranged an illegal corporate contribution to the campaign.”

 Cohen isn’t the only high-profile person to be prosecuted for the same sort of violation.
-The government also charged in 2011 former North Carolina senator John Edwards — the candidate — with campaign finance violations.
+The government also charged in 2011 former senator John Edwards (D-N.C.) with campaign finance violations.
 Edwards was acquitted, but Noble sees the facts in this instance being “much clearer.”

 It’s important to note that, had Barr successfully shifted the Justice Department’s position on campaign finance, the effects wouldn’t simply reduce Trump’s possible exposure to what he did in 2016.
 If the department’s formal position was to be hands-off under similar circumstances, it would allow Trump (and other candidates) to deploy similar tactics in 2020 with fewer or no repercussions.
-It would weaken campaign finance rules which are already teetering.
+It would weaken campaign finance rules that are already teetering.

 What the Times says Barr tried to do, in other words, was to specifically reduce Trump’s existing and future exposure to federal criminal charges.
 To figure out how to undercut the Cohen prosecution on campaign finance violations in a way that would necessarily make it easier for Trump to avoid similar prosecution should he leave office next year.